Ke-abr/ebooks/README.md

 # TODO
 By order of priority
 - Improve def populate_database() in populate_db.py logic
-- Find better way to store authors_name, metadatas contains lots of duplicate with different spacing, commas, period etc. find a way to sanitize that
 - Add pagination
 - Add search by first letter for author
 - Add genre search